BehaviorTree/btcpp_website/versioned_docs/version-3.8/learn-the-basics/BT_basics.md

 # Introduction to BTs

-Unlike a Finite State Machine, a Behaviour Tree is a __tree of hierarchical nodes__ that controls the flow of execution of "tasks".
+Unlike a Finite State Machine, a behavior Tree is a __tree of hierarchical nodes__ that controls the flow of execution of "tasks".

 ## Basic Concepts